saamo/api-doc-test/README.md

 ### Test Structure

-BDD-style tests must follow given structure so API Blueprint can be generated properly.
+BDD-style tests should follow given structure so API Blueprint can be generated properly.

 ```js
 // This group consists of two resources: /lobsters/ and /lobsters/{id}/.